stackevo/spudreq/draft-trammell-spud-req.md

 ## Hard state vs. soft state

 The initial thinking on signaling envisions "hard state" in middleboxes that is established when the middlbox observes the start of a SPUD tube and is torn down when the middlebox observes the end (stop) of a SPUD tube.
 Such state can be abandoned as a result of network topology changes (e.g., routing update in response to link or node failure).
 An alternative is a "soft state" approach that requires periodic refresh of state in middleboxes, but cleanly times out and discards abandoned state.
 SPUD has the opportunity to use different timeouts than the defaults that are required for current NAT and firewall pinhole maintenance.
+Of course, applications will still have to detect non-SPUD middleboxes that use shorter timers.

 # Security Considerations